bradfordcondon/website-deprecated/_drafts/remoteBLAST.md

 We're almost there!
 The assembly page has even more information about this strain's genome sequence.
 Of particular interest is the genome coverage, the sequencing technology, the total sequence length, and the number of scaffolds.

-> 	Click on the "Download the Genbank assembly" link to access the genome download page.
+>Click on the "Download the Genbank assembly" link to access the genome download page.

 At this point, you should be pointed at ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA_000292585.1_MoY34_2.0.
 This is an FTP site, which means we could connect to this site via the terminal to download from the command line!
 It may look like a lot of stuff here: if you're confused, check the README.TXT file.
 It's common practice for people to include a README file explaining the contents of these repositories.
 We want the nucleotide sequences in FASTA format and the protein sequences in FASTA format, which correspond to the files ending in protein.faa and genomic.fna.

 > *	Download the nucleotide assembly and the full protein catalogue of this genome.
  * In UNIX, make a folder for your whole genome assemblies.
 You may like to keep one folder for proteins, and another for nucleic acids.
- *	Create a table (for exmaple in excel) to keep track of your downloaded genomes.
+* Create a table (for example in excel) to keep track of your downloaded genomes.
 Be sure to have a column for the file name (on your system), species name, strain name, where you downloaded the data from, reference, date downloaded, and version.
 If you aren't sure of this information, it should be on the reference page.

 ### Building a database relevant to your project
 Now that you've downloaded a genome, you may want to have a database of genomes relevant to your own project.
 To get started on this, go back to your original BLAST search (or perform a new search if you've lost the page).

 > *	Following the above steps, attempt to download another organism's full nucleotide assembly and protein catalogue.
 Be sure to add its information to your genome database spreadsheet.

 Genbank is one of many data repositories where datasets are available.
 Depending on your project, you may download assemblies from other sources.
-Databases and assemblies are updated and change, which is why its important to keep track of what version you are using, and where you got it from.
+Databases and assemblies are updated and change, which is why its important to *keep track of what version you are using, and where you got it from*.

 In the next lesson, we'll go over installing and running BLAST locally.